 Out-of-Network Billing Listening Sessions

-With funding from the Robert Wood Johnson Foundation, HPC staff, in conjunction with researchers from Tufts Medical School, conducted research to evaluate a patient's choice of community hospitals versus academic medical centers.
-Researchers from Harvard University are also expected to present on a recent study they conducted on the impact of tiered network health plans on hospital choice and overall spending.
-The event will culminate with a panel discussion.
+With funding from the Robert Wood Johnson Foundation, HPC staff, in conjunction with researchers from Tufts Medical School, presented research to evaluate a patient's choice of community hospitals versus academic medical centers.
+Harvard University researchers also presented findings today from several studies on the impact of tiered network plan designs on hospital choice and medical spending in Massachusetts.
+The event culminated with a panel discussion.

 For the first time under the framework set forth in Chapter 224, the HPC Board may modify the annual health care cost growth benchmark established in statute for calendar year 2018.
-As required by state law, the HPC will set the 2018 benchmark equal to potential gross state product minus 0.5 percent, or 3.1%, unless the HPC determines that an adjustment to the benchmark is reasonably warranted.
+As required by state law, the HPC set the 2018 benchmark equal to potential gross state product minus 0.5 percent, or 3.1%.
+After considering various factors including the presentation of public testimony, the HPC Board determined that an adjustment to the benchmark is not reasonably warranted.

 Community Hospitals at a Crossroads : March 29, 2016